Contact Us

 5. Profit and Loss Statement

-1. Gross profit margin – a measure of profitability which is helpful for executives and shareholders
+1. Gross profit margin – a measure of profitability that is helpful for executives and shareholders

 2. Net profit margin – taking all costs into consideration